Winalagalis

 The Kwakwaka'wakw warrior spirit, Winalagalis.

 Winalagalis is a war god of the Kwakwaka'wakw native people of British Columbia.
 He travels the world, making war.
 Winalagilis comes from North (underworld) to winter with the Kwakwaka'wakw (formerly known, incorrectly, as the Kwakiutl).
-(Locher p.
-24-25) Winalagalis is the bringer and ruler of Tseka (Winter Ceremonial), and imbues red cedar bark with supernatural power.
+Winalagalis is the bringer and ruler of Tseka (Winter Ceremonial), and imbues red cedar bark with supernatural power.